peklaiho/madlisp/README.md

 ## Usage

-Use the **run.php** file to invoke the interpreter.
+Use the **run.php** file to invoke the interpreter from the command line.
 You can start the Repl with the -r switch:

 ```
 $ php run.php -r